-- Identify terms that either underlines the structure of the piece (despite, moreover, anyhow, etc.) or are critical to comprehending the situation being addressed.
+- Identify terms that either underline the structure of the piece (despite, moreover, anyhow, etc.) or are critical to comprehending the situation being addressed.

 - Fill in the blanks with your own words, then check through the possibilities for a similar term or phrase that is appropriate for the chapter.